Reuben-Brewer/JoystickHID_ReubenPython2and3Class/README.md

 Apache 2 License

-Software Revision H, 09/22/2023
+Software Revision I, 02/08/2025

 Verified working on:

-Python 2.7, 3.8.
+Python 2.7, 3.12.

 Windows 8.1, 10 64-bit

 Ubuntu 20.04*

 Raspberry Pi Buster

 (no Mac testing yet)

 *Note: This code mostly works in Ubuntu 20.04, but the hat yields strange values for some models of joystick (such as the VKBsim Gladiator).
 Running jstest-gtk (sudo apt-get install jstest-gtk) will show you what the actual values are that are streaming from the joystick without going through JoystickHID_ReubenPython2and3Class.*

 **Note: If opening more than one joystick at a time, sometimes the order in which the joysticks are opened matters.
 For instance, in Windows 10, if we're opening both a "VKBsim Gladiator" and "Nintendo Switch Pro Controller",